arashnrim/lectern/content/technologies/databases/database-design.md

 - Surrogate key — a new attribute specifically introduced into an entity to serve as the primary key
 	- Often used when a natural identifier cannot be used to guarantee the uniqueness of each tuple
 	- When the primary key is a composite key with many attributes, it is suggested to use a surrogate key in its place
+- Partial key — an attribute or set of attributes that uniquely identify weak entities related to the same owner entity

 # Models